mauroreggio/postfix-365/README.md

 (Note that we cannot specify that option after the app is registered already)
 <br />
 <br />
-- Add "Web Application" with this redirected URI: https://login.microsoftonline.com/common/oauth2/nativeclient
+- Add "Web Application" with this redirected URI: https://login.microsoftonline.com/common/oauth2/nativeclient <br />
-- You must toggle "Allow public client flows" to "yes".
+- After, you must go to WebApp Settings and toggle "Allow public client flows" to "yes".

 <img width="1002" height="614" alt="immagine" src="https://github.com/user-attachments/assets/50ddfc5d-2dfb-4826-a7c1-11c27a381dcc" />
 <br />